About this listing

 ID PLEASE: We are required to give a photocopy of your ID to our local Indonesian police, so please provide one on arrival.

-SECURITY DEPOSIT/ DAMAGE: You have been asked for a basic security deposit of $250; we hope we never see it :-) (website hidden) keeps it and it will be returned to you by them if nothing is damaged.
+SECURITY DEPOSIT/ DAMAGE: You have been asked for a basic security deposit of $250; we hope we never see it :-) (URL HIDDEN) keeps it and it will be returned to you by them if nothing is damaged.
 Your room will be inspected before you leave, so please be warned that an accurate fee for ALL DAMAGES will be charged, exceeding the security deposit if appropriate.

 DOs and DON'Ts (here): Alcohol is ok but unless you want to end your life in an Indonesian jail, don't be silly and bring drugs.
 No crazy parties - but then you wouldn't be choosing this place if that's what you are after.